 Angelika Schlanger, PhD, is a Regional Public Health Specialist for the University of Florida/IFAS Extension Family Nutrition Program, which is Florida’s SNAP-ED program.
 She serves the busy South District of Florida—which includes Martin, St. Lucie, Palm Beach, Broward, and Collier Counties.
 Angelika specializes in promoting policy and environmental changes that increase access to healthy foods and opportunities for physical activity.
 She regularly works with both Extension and outside partners toward these goals, including School Districts, Departments of Health, regional health planning councils, and the Florida Department of Agriculture.
 She has guided several School Districts in updating and strengthening their District Wellness Policies, conducted Smarter Lunchroom Trainings, developed and promoted Healthy Snacks Policies for childcare centers, and initiated the HUSSC certification process for schools in her district.
 Prior to this role, Angelika worked as a health writer and researcher, nutrition educator, and Farm Intern at the Fruitful Field.

-Flavio Sloat is one of the founding members and currently the Executive Director of The Fruitful Field.
-His role is to develop The Fruitful Field through growing edible plants, encouraging education, valuing creation care, and helping volunteers fulfill their gardening passion.
+Flavio Sloat is one of the founding members of The Fruitful Field.
+He was Executive Director for the 1st ten years of the garden’s growth.
+His role was to develop The Fruitful Field through growing edible plants, encouraging education, valuing creation care, and helping volunteers fulfill their gardening passion.
 Though a lifelong urban dweller, growing things has deep roots in Flavio’s background.
 His grandfather was a small farmer in Indiana and his early childhood counted many hours helping grandpa with plowing, mucking manure, and baling hay in the hot summer sun.
 His childhood also included twelve years in South America where he learned about ripe mangos, tangerines, and chickens at a friend’s small farm.
 Early on he experienced the value of buying fresh vegetables direct from farmers at the weekly street market in front of his house.
 While in law school Flavio enjoyed the agricultural environment (and amazing Farmers Market) at the University of California at Davis, one of the premiere centers for agriculture in the world.